makersacademy/acebook-rails-template/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```
+3. Run `rspec` in command line to see full test coverage
+4. Open simplecov coverage by typing `open coverage/index.html`